 Unresolved Item (URI).
 An issue of concern associated with inspection activity which requires more information to determine if: (a) a performance deficiency exists, (b) the performance deficiency is More-than-Minor, or (c) the issue of concern potentially constitutes a violation.

 Violation.
 The failure to comply with a legally binding regulatory requirement, such as a statute, regulation, order, license condition, technical specification.
 Violations can be non-cited, cited, escalated or dispositioned using enforcement discretion.

+Very Low Safety Significance Issue Resolution (VLSSIR).
+A process used to discontinue evaluation of an issue involving a licensing basis question in which the issue cannot be resolved without a significant level of effort and an expenditure of resources the agency has chosen not to utilize because the issue is expected to be of very low safety significance if found to be valid.
+There is no requirement for additional action by the NRC or the licensee on these issues.

 0612-04 RESPONSIBILITIES AND AUTHORITIES